shorepine/alles/README.md

  * **Direct mode**, where you directly control the entire mesh from a computer or mobile device: This is the preferred way and gives you the most functionality.
 You can control every synth on the mesh from a single host, using UDP over WiFi.
 You can address any synth in the mesh or all of them at once with one message, or use groups.
 You can specify synth parameters down to 32 bits of precision, far more than MIDI.
 This method can be used in music environments like Max or Pd, or by musicians or developers using languages like Python, or for plug-in developers who want to bridge Alles's full features to DAWs.

- * **MIDI mode**, using MIDI over Bluetooth or a MIDI cable: A single Alles synth can be set up as a MIDI relay, by hitting the `MIDI` (or `BOOT0 / GPIO0`) button.
+ * **MIDI mode**, using MIDI over Bluetooth or a MIDI cable: A single Alles synth can be set up as a MIDI relay, by hitting the `MIDI` (or `BOOT0 / GPIO0` on DIY Alles) button.
 Once in MIDI relay mode, that synth stops making its own sound and acts as a relay to the rest of the mesh.
 You can connect to the relay over MIDI cable (details below) or wirelessly via MIDI bluetooth, supported by most OSes.
 You can then control the mesh using any MIDI sequencer or DAW of your choice.
-You are limited to directly addressing 16 synths in this mode (vs 100s), and lose control over fine grained parameter tuning.
+You are limited to directly addressing 16 synths in this mode (vs 100s), and lose some control over fine grained parameter tuning.

 In direct mode, Alles responds to commands via UDP in ASCII delimited by a character, like